Privacy Policy

 When supplying services to us or contracting with us we need certain information so that we can receive and pay for the services you provide.

-How we collect your data:
+How we collect your personal data:

-What data we collect:
+What personal data we collect:

 WHERE YOU ARE A WEBSITE USER:

-How we collect your data:
+How we collect your personal data:

-What data we collect
+What personal data we collect:

-To provide our services to clients, candidates or web users or to fulfill our contractual obligations;
+To provide our services to clients, candidates, or web users, or to fulfill our contractual obligations;

 To maintain our business relationships;

-To match candidate details with client requirements for roles and to send candidates’ Personal Data which may include special category data to clients to fill those roles;
+To match candidate details with client requirements for roles and to send candidates' personal data which may include special category data to clients to fill those roles;

 To notify candidates of roles which we feel would be of interest to them;